 What is Creativity?

 This is not an easy question to answer, as Joyce Van Tassel-Baska points out in her article "Creativity as an elusive factor in giftedness."
 In the article, Van Tassel-Baska lays out how our views of creativity have changed over time.
-Freud saw creativity as stemming from suppressed desired.
+Freud saw creativity as stemming from suppressed desires.
 Abraham Maslow considered creativity to be self-actualization, and Carl Rogers believed creativity is the ability to " relate to others in nonjudgmental ways."
 More recent views of creativity see it as a social construct and as a trait or series of traits that result in some product or action.
 It's not easy to explain what a social construct is either, but Paul A. Boghossian has a thorough explanation for those who are interested in the idea in his pdf article "What is Social Construction?"

 So what exactly, then, is creativity?
 The Center for Creativity and Arts at Emory University asked academics across the country to answer that question.
 They received several different definitions of creativity, demonstrating just how difficult it is to define "creativity.